Cokin Filters System

 If you have two lenses of different filter sizes, all you need are different size adaptors ring for them, while the filter holders can be the same.
-Adaptors are low cost, and the main cost is of filters.If you have two lenses of different filter sizes, all you need are different size adaptors for them Click To Tweet
+Adaptors are low cost, and the main price is of filters.If you have two lenses of different filter sizes, all you need are different size adaptors for them Click To Tweet

 Therefore it saves much of the cost following the Cokin system and other similar systems.

-I suppose you have a filter size range with a minimum being 62mm, and you have a lens with 49mm filter size – what do you do?
+I suppose you have a filter size range with a minimum being 62mm, and you have a lens with a 49mm filter size – what do you do?
 There are no adaptors but step-up rings.

 These step-up rings first help in stepping up the filter sizes to the necessary value.
 After that, adaptors and filter holders can be automatically used.

 The Types of Filters

 Some of the most common types of applications of filters in common photography genres are:

 Landscape photography is one genre of photography that is exceptionally blessed to have the availability of filters.

 Many filters affect landscape photography in varying degrees, often coming up with results vastly different and better as compared to ones that would have been without these filters.